Mercury (element): Thermometers

+Mirrors

 Some transit telescopes use a basin of mercury to form a flat and absolutely horizontal mirror, useful in determining an absolute vertical or perpendicular reference.
 Concave horizontal parabolic mirrors may be formed by rotating liquid mercury on a disk, the parabolic form of the liquid thus formed reflecting and focusing incident light.
 Such liquid-mirror telescopes are cheaper than conventional large mirror telescopes by up to a factor of 100, but the mirror cannot be tilted and always points straight up.

+Electrochemistry

-Liquid mercury is a part of popular secondary reference electrode (called the calomel electrode) in electrochemistry as an alternative to the standard hydrogen electrode.
+Liquid mercury is part of a popular secondary reference electrode (called the calomel electrode) in electrochemistry as an alternative to the standard hydrogen electrode.
 The calomel electrode is used to work out the electrode potential of half cells.
-Last, but not least, the triple point of mercury, −38.8344 °C, is a fixed point used as a temperature standard for the International Temperature Scale (ITS-90).
+The triple point of mercury, −38.8344 °C, is a fixed point used as a temperature standard for the International Temperature Scale (ITS-90).

+Polarography and crystallography

-In polarography both the dropping mercury electrode and the hanging mercury drop electrode use elemental mercury.
+In polarography, both the dropping mercury electrode and the hanging mercury drop electrode use elemental mercury.
 This use allows a new uncontaminated electrode to be available for each measurement or each new experiment.

 Mercury-containing compounds are also of use in the field of structural biology.
 Mercuric compounds such as mercury(II) chloride or potassium tetraiodomercurate(II) can be added to protein crystals in an effort to create heavy atom derivatives that can be used to solve the phase problem in X-ray crystallography via isomorphous replacement or anomalous scattering methods.

 Niche uses

-Gaseous mercury is used in mercury-vapor lamps and some "neon sign" type advertising signs and fluorescent lamps.
+Gaseous mercury is used in mercury-vapor lamps, fluorescent lamps, and some neon signs.
 Those low-pressure lamps emit very spectrally narrow lines, which are traditionally used in optical spectroscopy for calibration of spectral position.
 Commercial calibration lamps are sold for this purpose; reflecting a fluorescent ceiling light into a spectrometer is a common calibration practice.
 Gaseous mercury is also found in some electron tubes, including ignitrons, thyratrons, and mercury arc rectifiers.
 It is also used in specialist medical care lamps for skin tanning and disinfection.
 Gaseous mercury is added to cold cathode argon-filled lamps to increase the ionization and electrical conductivity.
-An argon-filled lamp without mercury will light incorrectly and have dull spots.
-Lighting containing mercury can be bombarded/oven-pumped only once.
-When added to neon filled tubes, the light produced will have inconsistent red/blue spots until the initial burning-in process is completed; eventually, it will light a consistent, dull, off-blue color.
+An argon-filled lamp without mercury will have dull spots and will fail to light correctly.
+Lighting containing mercury can be bombarded/oven pumped only once.
+When added to neon filled tubes, inconsistent red and blue spots are produced in the light emissions until the initial burning-in process is completed; eventually it will light a consistent dull off-blue color.

-The Deep Space Atomic Clock (DSAC) under development by the Jet Propulsion Laboratory utilises mercury in a linear, ion-trap-based clock.
-This novel use of mercury allows very compact atomic clocks with low energy requirements, and is therefore ideal for space probes and Mars missions.
+The Deep Space Atomic Clock (DSAC) under development by the Jet Propulsion Laboratory utilises mercury in a linear ion-trap-based clock.
+The novel use of mercury permits the creation of compact atomic clocks with low energy requirements ideal for space probes and Mars missions.